Ziddykins/LegendOfAetheria/README.md

 web-accessible browser game (provided your A/CNAME records are set up of course!)

 > [!IMPORTANT]
-> The autoinstaller has a bunch of variables which will > need your attention before it works.
+> ~~The autoinstaller has a bunch of variables which will > need your attention before it works.~~
-> This will be made interactive eventually, but for now, > please go through and any section
+> ~~This will be made interactive eventually, but for now, > please go through and any section~~
-> which has the # CONFIG flag, you should adjust to suit  your needs - These will be found at the top of the file and won't > be scattered throughout the code.
+> ~~which has the # CONFIG flag, you should adjust to suit  your needs - These will be found at the top of the file and won't > be scattered throughout the code.~~
+> Interactive now :D

 The script must be ran as root, so again, be aware of what is going on if you are installing this on a machine with existing services (PHP configs, SQL configs, Apache, etc).